What Must an Orphan Orangutan Learn in Order to Survive in the Wild?

 Further on, they will need to recognize the dangers in the forest and how to avoid them, so they don’t get close to snakes or other dangerous animals.

-When we want to teach orangutans that something could pose a threat, we do as their mothers would: We go into hiding or try to repel the danger by shaking a tree, or a branch and giving warning orangutan calls.
+When they want to teach orangutans that something could pose a threat, they do as their mothers would: They go into hiding or try to repel the danger by shaking a tree, or a branch and giving warning orangutan calls.

 Nest building